Use SAM templates, application monitors, and component monitors

-The following diagram illustrates how you can assign different templates to nodes, and then display results in the Orion Web Console.
+The following diagram illustrates how you can assign different templates to nodes to create application monitors that display polling results in the Orion Web Console.

 Application monitor templates